A Personal Message from Tigris’ President & CEO, Serena Holmes

 We initially built our business on referrals from staff and colleagues which was a testament to the work we did.
 With an increase in competition and ever-changing technology, I realized we had to do more, learn more and grow more.
 We implemented an internet marketing strategy that has enabled even more potential prospects find us and utilize our services.
 We pro-actively continue to build our business in new ways so we have a clear point of difference from other agencies in the industry.

 The changes have been well received thus far with Tigris’ sales up tripling from 2012 to 2015.
 With a proven track record of consistency, organization, reliability & results, I whole-heartedly believe in our corporate mission and I take pride in knowing my company is one clients and staff alike can trust and can count on to deliver.

-Over the past few years, we have won and been nominated for several awards, winning 11, which is an amazing testament to the quality of work and service we provide for our clients.
+Since 2014, we have won and been nominated for several awards, winning 12, which is an amazing testament to the quality of work and service we provide for our clients.

-From 2016-2019, Tigris has won the Top Choice Award for Best Event Staffing Agency, earning more than 50-70% of the votes year over year.
+From 2016-2020, Tigris has won the Top Choice Award for Best Event Staffing Agency 5 times, earning more than 50-70% of the votes year over year.
 The voting period is open for 2 months, requiring respondents to nominate and vote for their top choice in a variety of categories based on quality, service, image, value and professionalism.